 Historical developments

-Though high infant mortality rates were recognized by the medical community at least as early as the 1860s, advances in modern neonatal intensive care have led to a significant decline in infant mortality in the modern era,[6] falling from 5.0 million deaths globally in 1990 to 2.3 million in 2022.[7]
-This has been achieved through a combination of technological advances, enhanced understanding of newborn physiology, improved sanitation practices, and development of specialized units for neonatal intensive care.[6][5]
-Around the mid-19th century, the care of newborns was in its infancy and was led mainly by obstetricians;[8] however, the early 1900s, pediatricians began to assume a more direct role in caring for neonates.[6]
-The term neonatology was coined by Dr. Alexander Schaffer in 1960.[4]
+Though high infant mortality rates were recognized by the medical community at least as early as the 1860s, advances in modern neonatal intensive care have led to a significant decline in infant mortality in the modern era,[7] falling from 5.0 million deaths globally in 1990 to 2.3 million in 2022.[8]
+This has been achieved through a combination of technological advances, enhanced understanding of newborn physiology, improved sanitation practices, and development of specialized units for neonatal intensive care.[7][5]
+Around the mid-19th century, the care of newborns was in its infancy and was led mainly by obstetricians;[9] however, the early 1900s, pediatricians began to assume a more direct role in caring for neonates.[7]
+The term “neonatology” was coined by Dr. Alexander Schaffer in 1960.[4]
 The American Board of Pediatrics established an official sub-board certification for neonatology in 1975.

 In 1835, the Russian physician Georg von Ruehl developed a rudimentary incubator made from two nestled metal tubs enclosing a layer of warm water.[10]
 By the mid-1850s, these “warming tubs” were in regular use at the Moscow Foundling Hospital for the support of premature infants.[10]
 1857, Jean-Louis-Paul Denuce was the first to publish a description of his own similar incubator design, and was the first physician to describe its utility in the support of premature infants in medical literature.[10]
 By 1931, Dr. A Robert Bauer added more sophisticated upgrades to the incubator which allowed for humidity control and oxygen delivery in addition to heating capabilities, further contributing to improved survival in newborns.[11]